 My wife and I live in Michigan surrounded by our two children, four grandchildren, and two big dogs.

-My work has appeared or is forthcoming in Forge, Hawai’i Pacific Review, The Healing Muse, The Helix, Left Curve, Quiddity International Literary Journal, RiverSedge, and Gemini Magazine.
+My work has appeared or is forthcoming in Forge, Hawai’i Pacific Review, The Healing Muse, The Helix, inscape, Left Curve, Quiddity International Literary Journal, RiverSedge, Gemini Magazine, paperplates, and Diverse Voices Quarterly.
 My story, “Fight Night,” won the Winning Writers Sports Fiction and Essay Contest, and “The Recidivist,” won the Writer’s Digest short story contest.
+My essay “Detroit Golden Gloves” was selected as Editor’s Choice by inscape, honoring the top nonfiction piece of the issue in which it was printed.
 In 2010, I was nominated for a Pushcart Prize for my story, “A Battlefield Decision.”